dokun1/kitura-safe-lab/ServerSetUp.md

 Check the logs of your server, and you should see that a connection was established.
 Hit ctrl+c to quit, and continue.

-Next, go back to `WebsocketService.swift` and add the following three stored properties inside the top of your `DisasterSocketService` class declaration:
+Next, go back to `WebSocketService.swift` and add the following three stored properties inside the top of your `DisasterSocketService` class declaration:

 ```swift
 private var allConnections = [WebSocketConnection]()